Vietnam.vn - Nền tảng quảng bá Việt Nam

-Báo Thanh niênBáo Thanh niên26/05/2023
+Báo Thanh niênBáo Thanh niên25/05/2023

-What conditions cause botulinum toxin to develop?
+Under what conditions does botulinum toxin develop?

 What are the symptoms of botulinum poisoning?

-Signs and symptoms of botulinum poisoning may include difficulty swallowing, muscle weakness, double vision, drooping eyelids, blurred vision, slurred speech, difficulty breathing, difficulty moving the eyes.
+Signs and symptoms of botulinum poisoning may include difficulty swallowing, muscle weakness, double vision, drooping eyelids, blurred vision, slurred speech, difficulty breathing, and difficulty moving the eyes.
 In addition, signs and symptoms of food poisoning may also include vomiting, nausea, abdominal pain, and diarrhea.

 3 điều cần biết để phòng ngộ độc botulinum - Ảnh 1.

-8 keys to preventing botulinum poisoning
+8 keys to preventing botulinum poisoning.

 Source link